nanos/FediFetcher/README.md

 FediFetcher will pull in posts and profiles from any servers running the following software:

-- Servers that implement the Mastodon API: Mastodon, Pleroma, Akkoma, Pixelfed, Hometown, Iceshrimp
+- Servers that implement the Mastodon API: Mastodon, Pleroma, Akkoma, Pixelfed, Hometown, Iceshrimp, Iceshrimp.NET
 - Servers that implement the Misskey API: Misskey, Calckey, Firefish, Foundkey, Sharkey
 - Lemmy
 - Peertube